 Virgil Mathiowetz, PhD, OTR/L, FAOTA

-Dr. Mathiowetz is Associate Professor and Assistant Director Program in Occupational Therapy, Center for Allied Health Programs, University of Minnesota, Minneapolis, Minnesota.
+Dr. Mathiowetz is Associate Professor in the Program in Occupational Therapy, Center for Allied Health Programs, University of Minnesota, Minneapolis, Minnesota.
 (Retrieved on July13, 2015 from http://cahp.umn.edu/websites/cahp/images/faculty-staff/cv-full2012.pdf) His research interests include fatigue management in chronic conditions, multiple sclerosis, task-oriented approach to CNS dysfunction, stroke, functional outcomes, motor control and motor learning, assessment of hand strength, dexterity, and hand function (Retrieved on July 13, 2015 from http://cahp.umn.edu/occupational-therapy-faculty)